kubakubakuba/QtMines/README.md

 - Note (1): the resizing does not work for some reason on the web, you may need to change the difficulty to fix it.
 - ~~Note (2): the custom difficulty currently does not work on the web (for some reason :/)~~ (fixed)

+Standalone version compiled for Windows is also available in [releases](https://github.com/kubakubakuba/QtMines/releases) the tab.

 ### User interface

 ![image](https://github.com/kubakubakuba/QtMines/assets/13603688/3c38b27e-fe7a-4c66-8767-35bd548c2a4c)